 The beauty of modern ERP packages is that you have options to choose from during your ERP software selection.
-You can either deploy a solution by hosting it internally on your own servers (“traditional ERP”), or perhaps you would rather not deal with the software and have it hosted somewhere else (“Software As A Service” or “SaaS”).
+You can either deploy a solution by hosting it internally on your own servers (“traditional ERP”) or perhaps you would rather not deal with the software and have it hosted somewhere else (“Software As A Service” or “SaaS”).
 As part of your ERP selection process, however, you should be aware of five key variables that will ultimately factor into the decision that is right for you.

 Five Key Differentiators Between SaaS and Traditional ERP Software Packages

 - Simplicity.
 In general, SaaS is simpler to deploy from a technical perspective.
-Because you don’t need to purchase additional servers or physically install the software in yourself, it can be an easy and quick means of deploying the software.
+Because you don’t need to purchase additional servers or physically install the software for yourself, it can be an easy and quick means of deploying the software.
 On the other hand, the high level of technical ease may create additional business complexities that you may not otherwise experience with traditional ERP (see #2 below).

 - Flexibility.
 Because traditional ERP is installed on your servers and you actually own the software, you can do with it as you please.
-You may decide to customize it, integrate it to other software, etc. Although any ERP software will allow you to configure and set-up the software the way you would like, SaaS is generally less flexible than traditional ERP in that you can’t completely customize or rewrite the software.
+You may decide to customize it, integrate it with other software, etc. Although any ERP software will allow you to configure and set-up the software the way you would like, SaaS is generally less flexible than traditional ERP in that you can’t completely customize or rewrite the software.
 Conversely, since SaaS can’t be customized, it reduces some of the technical difficulties associated with changing the software.

 - Control.
 Because of #2 above, many companies find that they don’t have control over SaaS software as they would like, relative to traditional ERP.
 This is especially true of mid-size or large companies with well-defined business processes that are not able to be changed to fit the software.
 Smaller companies generally are able to adapt their business processes to the software easier than a larger organization.